ga4gh/data-security/AAI/FAQ.md

 The flow as used by Elixir uses the initial *Passport-Scoped Access Token* as a token handed to downstream resource servers.
-These servers can use this token, in conjunction with a callback to the *Userinfo Endpoint* of the broker, to obtain the *Passport* content in JSON format.
+These servers can use this token, in conjunction with a callback to the broker's *Userinfo Endpoint*, to obtain the *Passport* content in JSON format.

 {% plantuml %}